AlloyTools/alloytools.github.io/quickguide/skolem.md

 	x' in A && no x'.r

-`x'` is the skolem reation in this case.
-The existential quantifier "some" is not needed because the analysis will search for the existence of the skolem realtion _x'_.
+`x'` is the skolem relation in this case.
+The existential quantifier "some" is not needed because the analysis will search for the existence of the skolem relation _x'_.

 ## Determining the names of skolem relations